 Impressive Speeds and Bandwidth Availability

-To put it in plain words: AT&T’s fiber connection offer mind-blowingly fast internet access speeds, hitting the 1gbps mark in a number of US states.
+To put it in plain words: AT&T’s fiber internet connection offer mind-blowingly fast internet access speeds, hitting the 1gbps mark in a number of US states.
 This internet connection type is not only perfect for heavy-duty, lag-free online gaming but also large households where internet activity is very high, particularly where families are always downloading and streaming something or the other.

 With AT&T’s fiber optic internet, you can expect super-responsive, no-lag gaming, no matter how many users in your household are utilizing the available bandwidth.